xfides/smoothScrollTo-concept/README.md

-# smoothScrollTo Function Concept
+# smoothScrollTo() Function Concept

-## Event Listener Anatomy
+## Event Listener

-Firstly we need to grab `navigation` element to add event listener to it.
-We should not apply listeners to links in the navigation direcly, it's a bad practice (check event delegation JS pattern).
+First, we need to grab the navigation element to add an event listener to it.
+We should not apply listeners directly to links in the navigation, as it's a bad practice (refer to the event delegation JS pattern)

 ```js
 // I prefer to store all the DOM selector strings into a single object